Baked Crispy Asian Salmon is elegant and mouthwatering, yet only takes 20 minutes to make!

 That should do it!

-Add the sauce ingredients including chili garlic sauce, soy sauce, ground ginger, fresh lime juice, garlic, almond butter (could use peanut butter,) and mirin to a bowl then stir until well combined.
+Add the sauce ingredients including chili garlic sauce, soy sauce or gluten-free Tamari, ground ginger, fresh lime juice, garlic, almond butter (could use peanut butter,) and mirin to a bowl then stir until well combined.
 Let it rest for 5 minutes to thicken up.

 While the sauce is thickening, make the crunchy crust that goes on top.
-Combine 2/3 cup panko bread crumbs with 2 Tablespoons sesame seeds, and 2 teaspoons each sesame oil and extra virgin olive oil in a bowl.
+Combine 2/3 cup panko bread crumbs (use crushed Rice Chex to make gluten-free) with 2 Tablespoons sesame seeds, and 2 teaspoons each sesame oil and extra virgin olive oil in a bowl.

 BTW, panko bread crumbs are crispy, airy bread crumbs that give foods an audible CRUNCH.
 So good – the’re my bread crumb of choice. : )